Barbapapazes/gavarnie/README.md

 # Gavarnie

-Pre-configured and ready-to-use features to help you start your full-stack Nuxt project **faster**.
+Pre-configured and ready-to-use features to help you start your full-stack NuxtHub project **faster**.

 [⛰️ View Gavarnie in action](https://gavarnie.barbapapazes.com)